C3NZ/CS22/challenges/ch1.md

 The vertex object that is to be stored within a graph object

-properties:
+Properties:
-    key - The key or label of the vertex.
+* key - The key or label of the vertex.
-    __neighbors - a list of edges between this vertex and another one.
+* __neighbors - a list of edges between this vertex and another one.

 ### neighbors